Refinements of the Eigenstate Thermalization Hypothesis under Local Rotational Invariance via Free Probability: Random Basis Transformations

 \paragraph{Free Cumulants.} The combinatorics of partitions plays a central role in probability theory when defining cumulants recursively from the moments of a random variable $A$, through the moments-cumulants formula.
-In the classical (commutative) case, all partitions contribute, but when $A$ is a non-commutative random variable, only non-crossing partitions are required.
+In the classical case all partitions contribute, but in free probability theory only non-crossing partitions appear.
 The moments-free cumulants formula then reads

-where $K_\mu$ is defined implicitly for each $\mu \in NC(n)$.
-Each $K_\mu$ can be expressed as a product of free cumulants associated with the blocks of $\mu$: $l_m$ denotes the length of the $m$-th block $B_m$ of $\mu$.
+where $\kappa_\mu$ is defined implicitly for each $\mu \in NC(n)$.
+Each $\kappa_\mu$ can be expressed as a product of free cumulants associated with the blocks of $\mu$: $l_m$ denotes the length of the $m$-th block $B_m$ of $\mu$.
 As an example, the first free cumulants are defined implicitly by

 This formulation highlights the combinatorial structure underlying free cumulants: each cumulant naturally corresponds to a non-crossing partition of the indices, and the $n$-th moment is reconstructed by summing over the contributions associated with all non-crossing partitions of size $n$.
-The moment functional $\langle \bullet \rangle$ can be chosen quite generally; in RMT, a common and natural choice is the normalized trace $\langle\bullet\rangle=\text{tr}(\bullet)/D$.
+The moment functional $\langle \bullet \rangle$ can be chosen quite generally; in RMT, a common and natural choice is the normalized trace $\langle\bullet\rangle=\text{Tr}(\bullet)/D$.

 \paragraph{Isomorphism partitions-permutations.} This correspondence is discussed in more detail in App.~\ref{app_permutations}, while here we only outline the main idea.
 Every permutation in the symmetric group $\alpha \in S_n$ induces a partition $\mu_\alpha$ by grouping together the elements belonging to the same cycle: $\mu_{\alpha} = \{\text{cycles of } \alpha\}$.
 The converse is not true: a partition does not specify a unique permutation, because one must choose an order of the elements within each block to define a cycle.